 A good place to start is with our extensive Core Water Test for $98.
 Order form is next that contains a list of metals tested along with collection and shipping instructions

-Toxtest and Environmental Analysis Laboratory (EAL), a NATA certified laboratory and devision of Southern Cross University in Lismore, NSW, Australia, collaborate to provide affordable water testing for the public.
+Toxtest and Environmental Analysis Laboratory (EAL), a NATA certified laboratory (Number:14960) and division of Southern Cross University in Lismore, NSW, Australia, collaborate to provide affordable water testing for the public.
 Result presentation is visually rich, informative and prioritises human health.
 The Core Water Test analyses 32 heavy metals & minerals.
 Our sister site, Toxno, provides extensive exposure route and health effects information for all chemicals tested.

 EAL Managing Director

 Quality of Town Water is informed by the latest

 Australian Drinking Water Guidelines (ADWG)

 yet maintained and to some degree enforced, by the states and territories, water boards/authorities and local councils.
 States like

 , also have their own, more specific guidelines.

 Tap water off course can be town, bore, tank, stream, filtered water etc.